 The lower reaches of the Grand Canyon below Desert View are dominated by a series of tilted layers of stone known as the Grand Canyon Supergroup.
 The Supergroup is a complex collection of ancient sedimentary and igneous rocks ranging in age from 800 million to 1.2 billion years, the oldest sedimentary deposits in the canyon.
-The colorful rocks are soft and easily eroded so the canyon floor is unusually expansive, offering unimpeded views of some of the steepest walls to be found below the rim.
+The colorful rocks are soft and easily eroded, so the canyon floor is unusually expansive, offering unimpeded views of some of the steepest walls to be found below the rim.

 The next three miles present the only reasonably civilized hiking to be found along the entire route.
-Traversing near the bottom of the Supai, the trail contours around the base of Escalante and Cardenas Buttes, goes up to cross a small ridge and descends to the top of the Redwall.
-Walk the rim of the limestone north; watching for the place the trail starts down the Redwall cliff well short of the end of the developing promontory.
+Traversing near the bottom of the Supai, the trail contours around the base of Escalante and Cardenas Buttes, goes up to cross a small ridge, and descends to the top of the Redwall.
+Walk the rim of the limestone north, watching for the place the trail starts down the Redwall cliff well short of the end of the developing promontory.
 The view from the Redwall rim across to the Palisades of the Desert is exceptional.

-The Grand Canyon in general is infamous for summer heat and the Tanner Trail is specifically noted as being unusually hot.
-The wide open nature of this part of the canyon means the summer sun comes up early and sets late.
+The Grand Canyon, in general, is infamous for summer heat, and the Tanner Trail is specifically noted as being unusually hot.
+The wide-open nature of this part of the canyon means the summer sun comes up early and sets late.
 No water means no vegetation, and that means no shade.
 River runners call this part of the Grand Canyon "Furnace Flats".
 Avoid this trail during hot weather.

 The Colorado River is the sole source of water.
 No reliable water exists above the shoreline.
-The Colorado is often silt laden and can be difficult to purify under those conditions.
+The Colorado is often silt-laden and can be difficult to purify under those conditions.

-This hike is listed as One-Way.
-When you hike several trails on a single "hike", log it with a generic name that describes the hike.
-Then link the trails traveled, check out the example
+When hiking several trails on a single "hike", log it with a generic name that describes the hike.
+Then link the trails traveled, check out the example.